thedebuggedlife/portainer-templates/linux-monitoring-agent/README.md

 ## Pre-requisite: Set Up Application Data

-Before deploying this stack, we need create and configure permissions for the directories that Grafana and Prometheus will use to store their configuration files and databases:
+Before deploying this stack, we need create and configure permissions for the directories that Grafana and Prometheus will use to store their configuration files and databases.

+Run this command from a terminal on the server where the stack will be deployed:

 ```bash
 wget -qO- https://thedebuggedlife.github.io/portainer-templates/appdata/linux-monitoring-agent.sh | bash